Minimax Distribution Estimation in Wasserstein Distance: Notation and Problem Setting

-For the remainder of this paper, fix a metric space $(\Omega,\rho)$, over which $\Sigma$ denotes the Borel $\sigma$-algebra, and let $\P$ denote the family of all Borel probability distributions on $\Omega$.
 The main object of study in this paper is the Wasserstein distance on $\P$, defined as follows: \begin{definition}[$r$-Wasserstein Distance] Given two Borel probability distributions $P$ and $Q$ over $\Omega$ and $r \in [1,\infty)$, the $r$-\emph{Wasserstein distance} $W_r(P,Q) \in [0,\infty]$ between $P$ and $Q$ is defined by

 where $\Pi(P,Q)$ denotes all couplings between $X \sim P$ and $Y \sim Q$; that is,